LLNL/lime/shared/gdt_data/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp; #include "gdt_data_g366.txt";
 &nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp; };

-In the above example, "gxxx" indicates that the file contains a Gaussian with a Mean Delay of xxx; the file named gdt_data_g216.txt therefore contains a Gaussian with a Mean Delay of 216 clocks.
+In the above example, "gxxx" indicates that the file contains delay cycles for a Gaussian distribution with a Mean Delay of xxx; the file named gdt_data_g216.txt therefore contains a Gaussian with a Mean Delay of 216 clocks.
 These file names have been manually edited to conform to this naming convention, and all corresponding files are saved in the repository.
 When generating new GDT files for loading at run-time, the basename of the generated files must be coordinated with the names expected by clocks.c.